BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 Transposing again and again by seven semitones will add additional sharps and flats.
 Consecutive transpositions by seven semitones, i.e. by **perfect fifths**, sound similar.
 They share many notes thus musical properties.
+Therefore, composers tend to move on the circle of fifth if they move at all.

 The following code generates all *major* scales by trasposing by seven semitones.
 Note that I use only sharps instead of mixing in flats: